ShivamTyagi12345/ShivamTyagi12345/README.md

   </p>
 </h2>

+- Backend Mentor at <a href="https://shecodeafrica.org/">shecodeafrica.org </a> helping create an Africa where women are equally represented across all career roles in technology.
 - Lead Organizer at <a href="https://community.cncf.io/patna/">CNCF Patna </a> Chapter
 - DevRel team <a href="https://dok.community/">DataOnKubernetes</a> Community
 - Mentor @ PostMan API Fest 22- Mentored Team#32 to successfully implement and deploy YoutubeDataAPI app- <a href="https://api-fest.pages.dev/">api-fest </a>